Intelligent-Silicon/ClarionService/README.md

   </trustInfo>

 Any problems, check your Anti Virus/ Windows Defender isnt blocking it without notice.
+Sometimes, you will see the code run in Debugview, but the SCM will not display the latest SetServiceStatus messages that's already been run.

+# TODO

+The SERVICE_CONTROL_USERMODEREBOOT code is disabled because this makes the app hang on Windows 11. see https://learn.microsoft.com/en-us/windows/win32/api/winsvc/nc-winsvc-lphandler_function_ex

+I havent been able to track down any reason why this happens and the LLM's dont have any answer either.